563848086/atomikos-rest/README.md

 # Distributed Transactions for Rest Services

-## This Example shows you the possibilty to use distributed transacation with 2 Phase Commit in Spring boot Microservices using Atomikos
+## This Example shows you the possibilty to use distributed transacations with 2 Phase Commit in Spring boot Microservices using Atomikos

 ### Overview of Example